sakaki-/raspbian-nspawn-64/README.md

 and another, similarly sized clock should appear (but this time with an orange face); the app will keep running even if the Raspbian shell is closed.

-### <a id="running_64bit_shell"></a>Shell Access into the 64-bit Container
+### <a id="running_64bit_shell"></a>Shell Access into the 64-bit Container (Installing 64-bit Apps)

 If you want to do any maintenance on your 64-bit guest OS (or just run CLI programs within it), you'll need to open a 64-bit shell.
 To do so, click <kbd>System Tools</kbd>&rarr;<kbd>Terminal (64-bit)</kbd>, and a 64-bit console will open:

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/raspbian-nspawn-ds64-shell.jpg" alt="Opening a shell in the 64-bit guest OS container" width="960px"/>

-> Notice how user `pi`'s home directory *is* visible (and writeable) by the `pi` user inside the guest OS, as the [container startup configuration bind-mounted it](https://github.com/sakaki-/raspbian-nspawn-64/blob/master/config/debian-stretch-64.nspawn).
+> Notice how user `pi`'s home directory *is* visible (and writeable) by the `pi` user inside the guest OS, as the [container startup configuration bind-mounted `/home`](https://github.com/sakaki-/raspbian-nspawn-64/blob/master/config/debian-stretch-64.nspawn).
 Most other directories on the host are either inaccessible or read-only from within the guest.

 From here, you can do anything you like, this is a full, booted aarch64 Debian instance.
-So, for example, you could install a package using `apt-get`; once installed, you can then use [`ds64-runner`](https://github.com/sakaki-/raspbian-nspawn-64/tree/master/usr-local-bin#ds64-runner) (or the slighly less user-friendly [`ds64-run`](https://github.com/sakaki-/raspbian-nspawn-64/tree/master/usr-local-bin#ds64-run)) in a *Raspbian* shell to start it.
+So, for example, you could install a package from the extensive Debian aarch64 repository, using `apt-get`.

+<a id="automagic"></a>Note that as a convenience, from v1.1.0 of the image, **whenever you install a 64-bit package in this way, a menu item for it (complete with icon) will *automatically* be added to the (32-bit) host's desktop menu**; and you can simply select this to run it, just as you would a 32-bit app.

+> Incidentally, this works for 'terminal-based' apps (like `htop`) too.
+For avoidance of doubt, you can have 32-bit and 64-bit versions of the same package installed at the same time (their menu items are distinct).
+Also, should you later *uninstall* a 64-application, its corresponding menu item will automatically be *deleted*.
+The trick is worked by having a [`systemd` path unit](https://github.com/sakaki-/raspbian-nspawn-64/tree/master/etc-systemd-system#reflect-apps-path) watch for new `.desktop` files being added to the guest filesystem, then invoking a script ([`/usr/local/bin/reflect-apps`](https://github.com/sakaki-/raspbian-nspawn-64/tree/master/usr-local-bin#reflect-apps)) to create matching `.desktop` entries on the host (which in turn call `ds64-runner` or `ds64-shell -c` internally, as appropriate).

+Here's an example of installing and then using a 64-bit instance of the word processor `abiword`, via the auto-created menu item:

+<img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/raspbian-nspawn-abiword.jpg" alt="Installing a package in the 64-bit guest OS container" width="960px"/>

-> You *can* start the target 64-bit program directly from the 64-bit shell as well of course, and that will work too, but the launched program will close whenever the shell is exited should you do so (`nohup` notwithstanding).
+> You could of course also use <kbd>System Tools</kbd>&rarr;<kbd>Run 64-bit Program...</kbd> to launch `abiword`, or call [`ds64-runner`](https://github.com/sakaki-/raspbian-nspawn-64/tree/master/usr-local-bin#ds64-runner) (or the slighly less user-friendly [`ds64-run`](https://github.com/sakaki-/raspbian-nspawn-64/tree/master/usr-local-bin#ds64-run)) from a *Raspbian* shell.
+Alternatively, you could also start the target 64-bit program directly from the 64-bit shell as well of course, and that will work too, but the launched program will close whenever the shell is exited should you do so (`nohup` notwithstanding).
 So the above approach is generally to be preferred.
 If you have a 64-bit *server* process you want to run (that doesn't need graphical desktop access), you can just set up a new `systemd` unit on the guest (64-bit) OS directly, of course.

-Here's an example of installing and then using a 64-bit instance of the word processor `abiword`:

-<img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/raspbian-nspawn-abiword.jpg" alt="Installing a package in the 64-bit guest OS container" width="960px"/>

-> Remember that the `pi` user's password is initially **`raspberry`** within the guest OS, *even if* you changed the `pi` user's password in the host (Raspbian) OS (for example, via the first-run wizard).
-The initial `root` password in the guest is also `raspberry`.

-> You could of course also use <kbd>System Tools</kbd>&rarr;<kbd>Run 64-bit Program...</kbd> to launch `abiword`.

 To close a container shell, press <kbd>Ctrl</kbd><kbd>d</kbd>, type `logout` (and press <kbd>Enter</kbd>), press <kbd>Ctrl</kbd><kbd>]</kbd> three times in quick succession, or just click the close box on the terminal window.
 You can have as many guest OS terminals open at one time as you like.